typemill/typemill/content/00-welcome/05-todos.md

 * Show security Log
 * User search only for +10 users
 * For api translations should be done completely in backoffice
+* Change translation files so they are loaded in settings instead of adding them manually to settings-defaults.yaml

 ## Cleanups: